joshuamwale/Joshua-Mwale-React-App-project/README.md

 I have incoporated external data from a free to access API from IMDB.
 The API url is: ["https://imdb-api.com/en/API/SearchMovie/k_x652c43h/leon%20the%20professional"]

 I created a REST API json-server for my project.
 The base URL for my backend is: [http://localhost:8000/movies]

+The backend repo for my project that I have deployed on Heroku is here: [https://github.com/joshuamwale/Joshua-Mwale-API]